Hemanth-9087/1nf1n1ty-recruitment/README.md

 ### Task 3: Data Encoder and Decoder using Python

 **Objective:**
-Develop a Python tool capable of encoding and decoding data using various schemes without the assistance of generative AI tools.
+Develop a Python tool capable of encoding and decoding data using various schemes.

 **Overview:**
 Understanding data encoding and decoding is crucial in cybersecurity, especially in Capture The Flag (CTF) competitions.
 I developed a Python script that supports multiple encoding schemes, facilitating quick data transformations during security assessments.